heypoom/devops17/0 - Configure MiniKube/README.md

 ## Step 2: Configuring MiniKube

-We're going to configure `minikube` and `kubectl`. **kubectl** is **Kubernetes' Command Line Interface**, which we'll use it to control and interact with our Kubernetes cluster.
+First of all, **kubectl** is **Kubernetes' Command Line Interface**, which we'll use it to control and interact with our Kubernetes cluster.

-You might need to do this after restarting the host machine, or when you're experiencing bugs.
+Next, We're going to configure `minikube` and `kubectl`.
+You might need to do this again after restarting the host machine, or when you're experiencing bugs.

 1. Start MiniKube's Virtual Machine.
 This will take a while.
    - `minikube start`